merlingo/AES/README.md

 # AES
-Java source code of encryption process of AES.
+Java source code of encryption process of AES and new cryptographic algorithm KIASU.
 For only encryption